Petronas: Education

-Petronas awards education sponsorships in the form of convertible loans to Malaysian and international students to further their studies at local or foreign universities.
-The Petronas unit that is responsible for handling education matters is called the Sponsorship & Talent Sourcing Unit (STS).
-These sponsorships are awarded based on academic results, co-curricular activities, family background as well as an assessment of student personality (which is conducted throughout a program called EduCamp, which all prospective Petronas students are required to undergo).
-Students who are absorbed by Petronas at the end of their tertiary studies have their convertible loans converted into full scholarships.
-These students are under contractual agreement to work for the company for two years, for every one year they are sponsored.
-Petronas has its own research university, Universiti Teknologi Petronas (UTP).
+PETRONAS bestows educational sponsorships in the form of convertible loans upon both Malaysian and international students, facilitating their pursuit of higher education at local or overseas universities.
+Overseeing educational matters is the Sponsorship & Talent Sourcing Unit (STS), an arm of PETRONAS.
+These sponsorships are granted based on academic accomplishments, extracurricular involvements, family background, and an evaluation of the student's character (assessed through the EduCamp program, mandatory for all aspiring PETRONAS scholars).
+Upon successful completion of their tertiary studies, scholars absorbed into PETRONAS have their convertible loans transformed into comprehensive scholarships.
+These scholars are contractually obliged to serve the company for a period of two years for each year of sponsorship.
+PETRONAS has its own research university, Universiti Teknologi PETRONAS (UTP).
 Built in 1997, the campus is located in Seri Iskandar, Perak.